Bill-A/Detecting_Bias_in_AI/README.md

 **Learning Outcomes**

-After attending this talk, participants will be able to identify bias in AI platforms and apply these 3 key learning outcomes:

-• Evaluate training data bias

-• Document performance disparities

-• Test models for unfair biases
+We’ll examine how to detect bias in AI systems.
+By the end of this presentation I want you to gain an understanding of:
+* Examples of Bias
+* AI Bias in the news
+* Source of Bias
+* Detecting Bias

 **Time Breakdown for 75-minute talk**

 Introductions - 10 mins

-Detecting examples of bias in AI - 50 mins
+Detecting bias in AI - 50 mins

 • Why biases are undesirable